mochan-tk/vf_techbookfest8-en/review-starter/chapxx-mr-mo.md

 ### Useful settings to know
--Change project name
+- Change project name
 You can change the "Display Name" and "Invocation Name" by clicking the settings button in the upper right corner.

 ![Change project name](images/chapxx-mr-mo/vf18.png)

--Unlink account
+- Unlink account
 To reset the account link between Amazon and Google, first select "Account" from the account name at the top right of the list screen, and click each "Reset".
 Then, when uploading the skill, please link the account correctly.

 ![Unlink account](images/chapxx-mr-mo/vf31.png)